MultiSafepay/docs/content/faq/general/payment-method-logo.md

 For a complete list of the logos of all payment methods MultiSafepay offers, as well as MultiSafepay's own logos, please refer to [our dedicated GitHub repository](https://github.com/MultiSafepay/msp-payment-logoicons).

-If you are unable to find the logo you are looking for, please contact us at <integration@multisafepay.com>
+If you are unable to find the logo you are looking for, please contact us at <integration@multisafepay.com> and we will be glad to assist you further.